Matt Goodwin named as Reform UK candidate in Gorton and Denton by-election

 Mr Goodwin declined to say whether he wanted the string of prominent former Conservative MPs who have recently defected to Reform to campaign on his behalf in Greater Manchester.

-Asked whether he would be happy for figures such as ex-chancellor Nadhim Zahawi and former home secretary Suella Braverman to come up and help him in the race, he said: “Well, my view has always been that Reform, when Nigel Farage really came back to Reform and got it going at the ’24 general election, he was quite clear when he called it a people’s revolt.
+Asked whether he would welcome figures like ex-chancellor Nadhim Zahawi and former home secretary Suella Braverman coming up to help him in the race, he said: “Well, my view has always been that Reform, when Nigel Farage really came back to Reform and got it going at the ’24 general election, he was quite clear when he called it a people’s revolt.

 “Now my view has always been that the power behind this people’s revolt has to, as the name implies, it has to come from the people from across the political spectrum, left, right, centre, none of the above.